AdmiralStone/Tetris/README.md

 # Tetris Game

-This is a classic Tetris game implemented in C++ using the Raylib library.
+Classic Tetris implemented in C++ using the Raylib library.

 1. Clone the repository to your local machine using the following command: